-Automated Backup for Azure virtual machines (Resource Manager)
+Automated Backup for SQL Server on Azure VMs

 Applies to: SQL Server on Azure VM

-Automated Backup automatically configures Managed Backup to Azure for all existing and new databases on an Azure VM running SQL Server 2016 or later Standard, Enterprise, or Developer editions.
+Automated Backup automatically configures Managed Backup to Azure for all existing and new databases on SQL Server on Azure VMs starting with SQL Server 2016 or later Standard, Enterprise, or Developer editions.
 This enables you to configure regular database backups that utilize durable Azure Blob Storage.
-Automated Backup depends on the SQL Server infrastructure as a service (IaaS) Agent Extension.

 Prerequisites